 GOLD American Style TANGO Approved Figures 1.
 R Shadow to L Shadow switches progressing and with the figure turning 6.
 Advanced Picture Lines (eg. Hinge, Throwaway Oversway) 2.
 Syncopated Chasses, Runs and Locks- Underarm Turns and Free Turns 7.
 Extended Pivots.
-Traditional Ballroom Hold/Alt Traditional Ballroom Hold only.
-Up to 3 Up to 2 syncopations per bar consecutive bars 3.
+Traditional Hold/Alt Traditional Hold only.
+Up to 3 consecutive bars Up to 2 syncopations per bar 3.
 Syncopated Turning Shadow Figures (eg. Viennese Crosses) 8.
 Hammerlock Envelopés 4.
 RSP and LSP same foot figures for example: Grapevines and passes 9 No Hold, Away and Apart Right and Left turning figures up to one syncopation per bar 5.
-RSP and LSP same foot picture lines (eg Contra Check, Oblique) HOLDS ALLOWED PROXIMITIES ALLOWED All Bronze and Silver Holds All Bronze and Silver Proximities Hammerlock • Apart (within reach) up to 4 bars • Hand(s) to body 2 bars only • Away (not within reach) up to 2 bars No Hold with away and apart proximity POSITIONS ALLOWED TIMINGS ALLOWED All Bronze and Silver Positions All Bronze and Silver Timings • LSP and RSP (on the same foot) • Syncopations allowed: Right Shadow Position (Lady Behind) Same Foot or Opposite Feet • Q&Q& allowable figures only (2,4) Left Shadow Position (Lady Behind) Same Foot or Opposite Feet 4 bars maximum allowed for Picture Lines in allowable Holds and Positions Contra • Tandem FEET Opposite Feet Continuity Style Same Foot is allowed in specified figures
+RSP and LSP same foot picture lines (eg Contra Check, Oblique) HOLDS ALLOWED PROXIMITIES ALLOWED All Bronze and Silver Holds All Bronze and Silver Proximities Hammerlock • Apart (within reach) up to 4 bars • Hand(s) to body 2 bars only • Away (not within reach) up to 2 bars No Hold with away and apart proximity POSITIONS ALLOWED TIMINGS ALLOWED All Bronze and Silver Positions All Bronze and Silver Timings • LSP and RSP (on the same foot) Syncopations allowed: Right Shadow Position (Lady Behind) Same Foot or Opposite Feet • Q&Q& allowable figures only (2,4) Left Shadow Position (Lady Behind) Same Foot or Opposite Feet 4 bars maximum allowed for Picture Lines in allowable Holds and Positions Contra • Tandem FEET Opposite Feet Continuity Style Same Foot is allowed in specified figures

-GOLD American Style FOXTROT Approved Figures 1.
+GOLD American Style F OXTROT Approved Figures 1.
 R Shadow to L Shadow Switches/Twinkles progressing and with the figure turning 6.
 RSP and LSP same foot picture lines Eg. Contra Check, Hover, Oblique 2.
 Heel Pull and Continuous Heel Pull Hairpins Limit 2 bars 7.
 Advanced Picture Lines eg. Hinge, Throwaway Oversway 3.
 Syncopated Turning Shadow Figures - Any syncopated figure done in Right 8.
 Extended Pivots.
-Traditional Ballroom Hold/Alt Traditional Ballroom Hold only.
-Up to Shadow Position.
-For example: Fallaway and Weave, Tumble Turn, Continuous 3 consecutive bars.
-Hairpins Up to one syncopation allowed per bar 4.
+Traditional Hold/Alt Traditional Hold only.
+Up to 3 consecutive bars.
+Shadow Position.
+For example: Fallaway and Weave, Tumble Turn, Continuous Hairpins Up to one syncopation allowed per bar 4.
 Syncopated Chasses, Runs and Locks- Underarm Turns and Free Turns Up to 2 9.
-Advanced Standing Spins in any allowable Hold and Positions.
-Both partners feet must syncopations per bar remain on the floor 5.
-RSP and LSP same foot figures.
-For example: Grapevines and passes Up to one 10.
-No Hold Away and Apart Right and Left turning figures Up to one syncopation per bar syncopation allowed per bar HOLDS ALLOWED PROXIMITIES ALLOWED All Bronze and Silver Holds All Bronze and Silver Proximities • Hammerlock • Apart (within reach) up to 4 bars • Hand(s) to body 2 bars only • Away (not within reach) up to 2 bars No Hold with Away and Apart proximity POSITIONS ALLOWED TIMINGS ALLOWED All Bronze and Silver Positions All Bronze and Silver Timings • LSP and RSP (on the same foot) • &SS, S&S, SS&, QQ&.
-Right Shadow Position (Lady Behind) Same Foot or Opposite Feet • Q&Q& allowable figures only (4,5,9) Left Shadow Position (Lady Behind) Same Foot or Opposite Feet Q&Q&Q&Q& Advanced Standing Spin /Runaround only. • Contra • 4 bars maximum allowed for Picture Lines in allowable Holds and Positions. • Tandem FEET Opposite Feet Continuity Style is allowed Same Foot is allowed in specified figures
+Runarounds and Standing Spins in any allowable Hold and Positions.
+Both partners feet syncopations per bar must remain on the floor.4 bars max.
+5. RSP and LSP same foot figures.
+For example: Grapevines and passes Up to one syncopation allowed per bar 10.
+No Hold Away and Apart Right and Left turning figures Up to one syncopation per bar 11.
+Advanced Runarounds and Standing spins may be danced in any Silver or Gold allowable Holds and Positions for up to 4 bars.
+Both partner's feet must remain on the floor.
+The partner performing a Standing Spin may balance on one leg for up to 2 bars.
+HOLDS ALLOWED PROXIMITIES ALLOWED All Bronze and Silver Holds All Bronze and Silver Proximities Hammerlock • Apart (within reach) up to 4 bars • Hand(s) to body 2 bars only • Away (not within reach) up to 2 bars No Hold with Away and Apart proximity POSITIONS ALLOWED TIMINGS ALLOWED All Bronze and Silver Positions All Bronze and Silver Timings • LSP and RSP (on the same foot) • &SS, S&S, SS&, QQ&.
+Right Shadow Position (Lady Behind) Same Foot or Opposite Feet • Q&Q& allowable figures only (4,5,9) Left Shadow Position (Lady Behind) Same Foot or Opposite Feet Q&Q&Q&Advanced Standing Spin /Runaround only. • Contra • 4 bars maximum allowed for Picture Lines in allowable Holds and Positions. • Tandem FEET Opposite Feet Continuity Style is allowed Same Foot is allowed in specified figures